Links

 Background on the design of the title sequence for the series.

 Joseph Oldham shares some legends about Alec Guinness and discusses the making of Tinker Tailor Soldier Spy.
+(There is a longer version which has recently been published in the book Histories, Adaptations, and Legacies of Tinker, Tailor, Soldier, Spy.)

 A lengthy interview with the legendary cinematographer.